 ©

 British Council

 Bangladesh is committed to a corruption-free and inclusive government.
-Platforms for Dialogue is working with Civil Society Organisations and Government Officials to improve democratic ownership and improve accountability mechanisms.
+Platforms for Dialogue worked with Civil Society Organisations and Government Officials to improve democratic ownership and improve accountability mechanisms.

 Mission

-Platforms for Dialogue (P4D), a European Union-funded project in partnership with the Cabinet Division, is working to improve good governance and engage civil society organisations (CSOs) and citizens in government accountability mechanisms.
+Platforms for Dialogue (P4D), a European Union–funded project in partnership with the Cabinet Division, worked to improve good governance and engage civil society organisations (CSOs) and citizens in government accountability mechanisms between 2017-2023.

 Vision

-With our partners, Platforms for Dialogue is increasing awareness of citizen rights, promoting democratic ownership, and supporting government officials to improve accountability and responsiveness.
-Implemented by the British Council, the five-year, 13-million Euro project is a unique initiative that is working directly with both citizens and CSOs as well as the government to address reforms.
+With its partners, Platforms for Dialogue increased awareness of citizen rights, promoted democratic ownership, and supported government officials in improving accountability and responsiveness.
+Implemented by the British Council, the seven-year, 13-million Euro project was a unique initiative that worked directly with both citizens and CSOs as well as the government to advance reforms.

-The project is propelled by a number of lively Civil Society Organisations operating at the grassroots level.
-P4D’s key intervention is capacity building for local civil society organisations and representatives of local government bodies.
+The project was propelled by a number of lively Civil Society Organisations operating at the grassroots level.
+P4D’s key intervention was capacity building for local civil society organisations and representatives of local government bodies.

-At the local level, the project supports discussions on policy issues in 21 districts.
-At the national level, P4D supports government institutions to deliver on ambitions set out in the 7th Five Year Plan.
-The project focuses on social accountability tools, including the National Integrity Strategy, the Right to Information Act 2009, the Grievance Redress System, and the Citizen’s Charter.
+At the local level, the project supported discussions on policy issues in 21 districts.
+At the national level, P4D supported government institutions in delivering on ambitions set out in the 7th Five Year Plan.
+The project focused on social accountability tools, including the National Integrity Strategy, the Right to Information Act 2009, the Grievance Redress System, and the Citizen’s Charter.

 Result areas

-1. Stronger Civil Society: Improve CSOs' ability to influence government policy, hold government accountable, and ensure better representation of citizens' interests
+• Stronger Civil Society: Improved CSOs' ability to influence government policy, hold government accountable, and ensure better representation of citizens' interests.

-2. Better Governance: Improve government accountability and responsiveness through enhanced capacity building for government officials and CSO engagement
+• Better Governance: Improved government accountability and responsiveness through enhanced capacity building for government officials and CSO engagement.

-3. Partnership for Dialogue: Develop and introduce new tools and policy platforms to facilitate dialogue between the government of Bangladesh and its citizens.
+• Partnership for Dialogue: Developed and introduced new tools and policy platforms to facilitate dialogue between the government of Bangladesh and its citizens.

-Moving forward, P4D will shift its focus to the regional level.
-We will work in 12 Districts with regional civil society organisations and government offices to organise District-level policy dialogues, MAPs, sensitisation campaigns, collaborative events, CSO capacity building, and government training.
+At the regional level, P4D expanded its work to 12 districts, partnering with regional CSOs and government offices to facilitate district-level policy dialogues, sensitisation campaigns, collaborative events, CSO capacity building, and government training.

+©